paulriddell/javascript-tutorial/README.md

 # javascript-tutorial

 **Creational Design Patterns**

 *Used to Construct New Objects, Adapting Creation to the Situation*

--Constructor Pattern
+- Constructor Pattern

 *Used to create new objects with their own object scope*

 >Putting 'new' infront of a function
--Creates a brand new object
+- Creates a brand new object
--Links to an object prototype
+- Links to an object prototype
--Binds 'this' to the new object
+- Binds 'this' to the new object
--Implicitly return this
+- Implicitly return this

--Module Pattern
+- Module Pattern

 *Simple way to encapsulate methods, creates a 'Toolbox' of functions to use*

 Object Literal: